sixgroup-security/bug-bounty/README.md

 Some core findings are out of scope and won’t be rewarded:

-- Clickjacking on pages with no sensitive actions
+- Clickjacking on pages with no sensitive actions.
-- CSRF on unauthenticated forms or forms with no sensitive actions
+- Cross-Site Request Forgery (CSRF) on unauthenticated forms or forms with no sensitive actions.
-- Vulnerabilities requiring MITM or physical access
+- Attacks requiring MITM or physical access or control over a user's device.
+- Cross-domain referer leakage (except there is an actual impact like disclosure of authenticated session cookies).
+- Cross-domain script inclusions.
+- Previously known vulnerable libraries without a working Proof of Concept.
+- Missing best practices in SSL/TLS configuration.
+- Rate limiting.
+- Brute force attacks, as long as user enumeration isn’t possible.
+- Denial of service attacks (DDOS/DOS).
-- Missing cookies security flags (e.g., HttpOnly or Secure)
+- Missing cookies security flags (e.g., HttpOnly or Secure).
-- Denial of service (DDoS) attacks
-- Rate limiting
+- Missing email best practices (Invalid, incomplete or missing SPF/DKIM/DMARC records, etc.).
+- Missing DNS resource record for Certificate Authority Authorization (CAA).
-- Vulnerabilities affecting users of outdated/unpatched browsers
+- Vulnerabilities only affecting users of outdated or unpatched browsers (less than 2 stable versions behind the latest released stable version).
-- Information disclosure (e.g., version info or error messages without sensitive data)
+- Information disclosure vulnerabilities like software version disclosure / internal path disclosure issues / banner identification issues / descriptive error messages or headers (e.g. stack traces, application or server errors) (except there is an actual impact like disclosure of sensitive information).
+- Zero-days or known vulnerabilities disclosed publicly within the past 30 days.
+- Vulnerabilities solely based on Open Source Intelligence (OSINT) investigations, without a technical exploit.
+- Broken links or URL inconsistencies without an associated security vulnerability or demonstrable impact on system security.
+- Web links that point to non-existing web pages.
+- Unconfirmed reports from automated vulnerability scanners.
+- General low severity issues reported by automated scanners.

+### 📝 Submission / Reporting Criteria

+- Please provide detailed reports with reproducible steps.
+If the report is not detailed enough to reproduce the issue, the issue may not be marked as triaged.
+- Submit one vulnerability per report, unless you need to chain vulnerabilities to provide impact.
+- You are the first to submit a sufficiently reproducible report for an issue in order to be eligible for a bounty.
+- You are available to supply additional information, as needed by our team, to reproduce and triage the issue.
+- Multiple vulnerabilities caused by one underlying issue will be treated as one valid report.
+- In case that a reported vulnerability was already known to the company from our own tests, it will be flagged as a duplicate.
+- If applicable, provide information about necessary cleanup steps (e.g., removal of uploaded files) to establish the targets initial state prior to testing.

 _[Learn more about exclusions ⤴](https://hackerone.com/six-group)_